aurielfournier/science_borealis_stats_math/Science_borealis_sept_2015.md

 ## Andrew's words

+-- messages: I'm a a field ecologist who programs: ---

 I first saw real quantitative ecology in a small shack, on a deserted island hidden in the Atlantic fog.

-I was an undergraduate, and this was my first real field course: two weeks on Bon Portage Island, off the coast of Nova Scotia.
+I was an undergraduate, and this was my first real field course: two weeks on [Bon Portage Island](http://www.acadiau.ca/~dshutler/PIsland.html), off the coast of Nova Scotia.
 As in all field courses, we did lots of group fieldwork -- counting periwinkles and _Fucus_ sp., counting birds, measuring plants.
 As we were preparing our final projects, Professor Dave Shutler sat in a small shed behind the main classroom.
 Each group would troop down the hill to where he sat in the fog, and read out the data from our smudged yellow Write-in-the-Rain notebooks.
-He'd type the numbers in, hit a few buttons, and run something called a "GLM".
+He'd type the numbers in, hit a few buttons, and run something called a "GLM" (a Generalized Linear Model).

-For the first time, stastics wasn't some vague, plodding subject about flipping coins.
+In that moment, statistics wasn't some vague, plodding subject about flipping coins.
 Statistics was deeply connected to the animals, plants and environment of this small island.

-* love of programming -- Jenny Bryan -- stats course website.

-* github

-* influence of Cam Webb - link to post?

-* Teaching Software Carpentry, where I met my fellow-blogger (and colleage in quantitative ecology) Auriel Fournier!
+At the same time it was still very mysterious to me, my knowledge of it was small and indistinct as that tiny island in the Atlantic fog.

+Then, during my Masters, I met a tropical ecologist named Cam Webb, who introduced me to something called "R".
+R is a programming language that specializes in working with data and statistics.
+I loved it.
+It's an excellent tool for a field ecologist (or any scientist): freely available, flexible, and with a huge community to help a beginner learn.
+I switched to R for doing all the statistics and plots for my Masters.
+But it wasn't until my PhD that I actually took a live class in R -- this was from [Software Carpentry](https://software-carpentry.org/), an organization that helps scientists teach _other_ scientists how to program.
+I learned a lot of good R programming from Software Carpentry, and this last year I finally signed up to become an instructor!
+That's how I met my fellow editor, Auriel Fournier!

+Right now I am studying the community of invertebrates that lives inside plants called bromeliads.
+Bromeliads are found all throughout the Neotropics.
+The collect rainwater in their leaves, and lots of small flies, beetles and damselflies live in these tiny pools of water.
+They're really great for studying ecology in small, discrete habitats.
+To understand them, I spend a lot of time in R doing multivariate statistics with [vegan], generalized linear models (no longer _completely_ mysterious!) and randomization tests.
+The latter is an important way to think about patterns we see in ecological communities.
+For example, if you find that some species are only found in large habitats, does that mean that they actually *prefer* large habitats?
+It could be because larger habitats have more individual animals, and therefore a bigger chance of containing any specific species.
+Randomization tests let you ask what patterns you would see in your data if there were "no biology" -- in this case, no preference for bromeliads of a different size!

+I'm still very much on the journey of learning about statistics -- and this system (I'm actually in Brazil studying bromeliads now!).
+And I'm really looking forward to sharing my enthusiasm for statistics, math and programming with all of you!